Slack’s big redesign aims to turn newbies into power users

 Though the new Slack isn’t an utterly radical departure from the old Slack, the company didn’t set out to minimize disruption.
 Instead, it tried to be ruthlessly objective about assessing and correcting long-time deficiencies.
 As VP of design Ethan Eismann uses Zoom to show me a slide of the main Slack screen in its existing form, he laments how many unlabeled icons and hidden pieces of functionality it contains.
 “There are no less than 15 different things that, as a new user, I have to understand,” he says.

 Slack therefore began the design process with as few assumptions as possible.
-“It was really important for us to take a big step back and think about, ‘Well, what would Slack looks like if we rebuilt it from scratch?” says Eismann.
+“It was really important for us to take a big step back and think about, ‘Well, what would Slack looks like if we rebuilt it from scratch?'” says Eismann.

 Months ago, the company began roughing out prototypes of a variety of new elements, then tried them on for size—sometimes in working form.
 In some, a strip of icons along the left-hand side of the screen provided access to features such as search and integrated apps.
 In another, some of that functionality was part of a drawer that popped up from the bottom: “I liked it quite a bit, but I was an outlier,” says Eismann wistfully.